Today I have received three different emails, from three different sources, all along the same theme.

 Just take a step back and think for a second.
 Why is there no corresponding male term?
 No ‘dadpreneur‘ awards for the little man at home, looking after the babes and popping on to the computer when he can manage it (bless him)?

 It’s simple – because men generally understand that a person’s gender has nothing at all to do with their ability to set up and run a business.
-If a man runs a business from home, then there is no question when a friend or associate describes him.
+If a man runs a business from home, then there is no question over what a friend or associate describes him.
 They’ll simply say he’s self employed.
 Or runs his own company.
 Or, if appropriate, is an entrepreneur.

-But wait – this is no militant we’re-as-good-as-the-boys feminism at work here.
+WAIT.
+Don’t go switching off.
+This is no militant we’re-as-good-as-the-boys feminism at work here.

 Oh no – it’s FAR more important than that.

 Because by using the term ‘mumpreneur’ you’re actually creating a label.
 And it’s a label that has consequences – professionally harmful consequences.

 No one I know sets up a business ‘just for something to do’.
 Yes, it may have to fit around the family – but what working parent doesn’t have to?
 We don’t call a female lawyer who returns to work part time a ‘mumpreneur’ do we?
 No. But how is what she does with her working day any different to the rest of us?
 Fitting work and family together, trying, striving, for that delicate balance.